 Best Buy Marketing Internship

-- Best Buy, Murfreesboro, located at The Avenue Murfreesboro partnered with Middle Tennessee State University to give students an opportunity at a Marketing Internship.
+- Best Buy and The Avenue partnered with a local university to give students an opportunity at a Marketing Internship.

 - Students of a marketing class participated in a semester long project of inventing a marketing plan for the Murfreesboro location of Best Buy.
 The marketing plan was based on market segments, demographically and geographically.